Journey with WiFi

-To ensure you stay connected while traveling, Amtrak offers free basic Wi-Fi service in select trains and stations throughout the country.
+To ensure you stay connected while traveling, we offer free basic WiFi service in select trains and stations throughout the country.
 Stay productive, or simply sit back and have some fun while en route to your destination.

 - Adirondack (not available in Canada)